 You must notify your implementing agency at least 30 days before switching to any of the following products:

 - Regulated substances containing greater than 10 percent ethanol

 - Regulated substances containing greater than 20 percent biodiesel

 - Any other regulated substance identified by your implementing agency

 Fuel Contamination Types and Impact

 - Microbial Contamination – Damaging bacteria can grow with the presence of water in your tank, especially with newer fuels.
-Microorganisms thrive and grow to form a slime which breaks off and clogs small openings throughout your fuel storage system.
-This will be especially noticeable in filters, decreased the life of your filters or even slow flow can be warning signals.
+Microorganisms thrive and grow to form a slime that breaks off and clogs small openings throughout your fuel storage system.
+This will be especially noticeable in filters, decreasing the life of your filters or even slow flow can be warning signals.
 This bacterial phenomenon is easily compared to mold.
 It begins to microscopically grow, unseen to the human eye but will eventually become visible.
-Some other indicators of contamination are plugged fuel lines, erratic tank gauge readings, frequent replacement of components such as: valves, seals and hoses.
-As the bacteria is digesting the fuel, it alters it to produce sludge and other materials that attack metal, rubber and tank linings and coatings.
+Some other indicators of contamination are plugged fuel lines, erratic tank gauge readings, frequent replacement of components such as valves, seals, and hoses.
+As the bacteria are digesting the fuel, it alters it to produce sludge and other materials that attack metal, rubber, and tank linings and coatings.
 If the byproduct reaches the engine fuel systems, it can plug fuel filters and cause build-up around injection nozzles.
 This results in inefficient combustion and unusual exhaust smoke.

 - Filters – Using a water sensitive filter, you can watch for reduced fueling speed.
 This is a sign of fuel contamination.
 Most manufacturers of dispenser filters offer a fuel filter that will contain water and most contaminates.
 Water absorbing filters catch water, causing the filter to expand and reduce fuel dispensing rates.
 If slow fuel flows are being encountered, an investigation for in- tank water or contaminates should occur.